davidcrossleybrightgen/best-repo-ever/README.md

-# best-repo-ever has changed but onlu by opening from the file system
+# best-repo-ever has changed but only
+ by opening from the file system